 The legal definition of wrongful death is the death of a person due to another’s recklessness, negligence, or intentional action.
 More than one person could be responsible for an event that causes fatalities, such as the driver of a commercial vehicle owned by a trucking company.
 The liable party can be an individual, business, employee, manufacturer, a third-party company, or a government agency.

-To find out more about wrongful death cases and how we can help you pursue one, call us at (704) 333-1000 to schedule a free consultation with one of our Charlotte wrongful death lawyers.
+To find out more about wrongful death cases and how we can help you pursue one, call us at (704) 333-1000 to schedule a free consultation with one of our experienced intake specialists.

 Common Causes of Wrongful Death